 The club continued to win a number of leagues and cup’s throughout the 1990’s.
 In 1997 the schoolboy teams joined their adult teams and competed in the Limerick District Schoolboy League (LDSL).
 Success was instant with the Under 12’s winning the LDSL Premier title in 1997, they were also awarded the LDSL team of the year.

 All the while a major fundraising plan was in operation and in August 2007 a new chapter was written in the Newport Town AFC history book.
 After 37 years of using a field provided by the O’Sullivan family to cater for all teams, the club moved to its new home Derryleigh Park.
-A modern top-class facility was developed which has two sand-based pitches and in 2009 an artificial pitch was added.
+A modern top-class facility was developed which has two sand-based pitches and in 2009 an all-weather astro-turf pitch was added.
 In September 2010 FAI CEO John Delaney officially opened the ground.

 Also in 2007 the club were invited to take part in the Manchester Cup, four teams travelled and competed in the prestigious tournament.
 Two teams claimed silverware.

 Every year the club has seen membership growth and in the 2017/2018 season a record membership of 400 was recorded with 32 teams including 5 junior sides (U17, U18, A, B & C).
 Fortunately in the past few years we also saw the reformation of girl’s soccer after years of absence and a continued growth in the schoolgirl section has seen great success both on and off the field.